K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ##### 3. Application Deployment

 - Deploy with cf push command.
-If the value was not set, it uses the setting of manifest.yml. 아직 서비스를 연결하지 않았기 때문에 --no-start 옵션으로 배포후 실행은 하지않는다.
+If the value was not set, it uses the setting of manifest.yml.
+Since the service is not connected yet, deploy with --no-start option and do not execute yet.

 ><div>$ cf push --no-start
 ![2-4-3-0]

-### <div id='22'> 4.4. 애플리케이션, 서비스 연결
+### <div id='22'> 4.4.
+Connect Application and Service

-애플리케이션과 서비스를 연결하는 과정을 '바인드(bind)라고 하며, 이 과정을 통해 서비스에 접근할 수 있는 접속정보를 생성한다.
+Bind: A process where application and service gets connected.
+This process generates access information to access the service.

-- 애플리케이션과 서비스 연결
+- Connect Application and Service

 ><div>cf bind-service APP_NAME SERVICE_INSTANCE [-c PARAMETERS_AS_JSON]
 ><div>$ cf bind-service node-sample-app node-mysql